 But too much oil is bad also, most mower engines use a splash method of coating the internal components.
 A paddle strikes the surface of the oil and splashes it about.
 If the oil is too full, the paddle no longer splashes as it’s submerged in oil.
-To make matters worse, the submerged paddle aerates the oil which reducing its effectiveness.
+To make matters worse, the submerged paddle aerates the oil which reduces its effectiveness.

-It’s easy to overfill oil, most mower engines only take (from empty) .65 quart (.61 lt.).
-Common symptoms of too much oil include: oil leaks; no starts; white smoke; stiff pull cord.
-Too much oil needs to be removed and you’ll find an oil syphon on this page that makes removing oil look almost pleasurable.
+It’s easy to overfill the oil, most mower engines only take (from empty) .65 quart (.61 lt.).
+Common symptoms of too much oil include oil leaks; no starts; white smoke; stiff pull cord.
+Too much oil needs to be removed and you’ll find an oil siphon on this page that makes removing oil look almost pleasurable.

 Briggs & Stratton – Most models take from empty .65 US quarts (.6 lt.)
 5W30 engine oil.